Kaihua1203/Text_Mining_Project/README.md

 ## Installation

-- Run 'git clone https://github.com/Kaihua1203/Text_Mining_Project.git' to create a copy of this git repository
+- Run `git clone https://github.com/Kaihua1203/Text_Mining_Project.git` to create a copy of this git repository
-- Run 'pip install -r requirements.txt' to install all package what you need.
+- Run `pip install -r requirements.txt` to install all package what you need.
 Some nltk parts might need to be downloaded manually.
 Just check the terminal.

 ## Usage

 - EDA(Exploratory Data Analysis) and visualization is in jupyternote [Here](./EDA.ipynb)
-- Run 'main.py'
+- Run `main.py`
 - select the modes, sample size and ML model in the terminal.
 Everything can be executed on the terminal.
 - ~~Model explanation~~